robots.txt (RFC 9309): crawl access control for the web

 * matches any characters, $ anchors to end of path.

-4. Target Specific Crawler
+4. Target specific crawler

 User-agent: GPTBot Disallow: / User-agent: * Allow: /